NicolasGB/jj.nvim/README.md

 In your log ouptut press `CR` in a line to directly edit a `mutable` change.
 ![Edit-from-log](https://github.com/NicolasGB/jj.nvim/raw/main/assets/edit-log.gif)

+### Create new changes from the log buffer

+You can create new changes directly from the log buffer with multiple options:

+- `n` - Create a new change branching off the revision under the cursor
+- `<C-n>` - Create a new change after the revision under the cursor
+- `<S-n>` - Create a new change after while ignoring immutability constraints

 ### Open a changed file

 Just press enter to open the a file from the `status` output in your current window.